st8st8/airavata/docs/getting_started.rst

 ALLOWED_HOSTS
 -------------

-Polla provides two wrapper classes to fetch ``ALLOWED_HOSTS`` from the database instead of hard-coding them.
+Airavata provides two wrapper classes to fetch ``ALLOWED_HOSTS`` from the database instead of hard-coding them.
 These two classes are extended from `kezabelle's django-allowedsites <https://github.com/kezabelle/django-allowedsites>`_.
-Namely they are ``polla.utils.AllowedSites`` and ``polla.utils.CachedAllowedSites``.
+Namely they are ``airavata.utils.AllowedSites`` and ``airavata.utils.CachedAllowedSites``.
 Use either of those in your settings.py
 ::
     ## settings.py
-    from polla.utils import AllowedSites
+    from airavata.utils import AllowedSites
     ALLOWED_HOSTS = AllowedSites()

 Cache invalidation